rushashell/Tezos/README.md

 # Tezos
-Tezos repository with templates, how-to's and other usable scripts
+Tezos repository with templates, how-to's and other usable scripts.